-Endurance Worldwide Insurance Limited ("the Company") is a UK authorised insurer and a wholly owned subsidiary of Sompo International Holdings Ltd. ("SIH"), which is based in Bermuda.
+Endurance Worldwide Insurance Limited ("the Company") is a UK authorised insurer and a wholly owned subsidiary of Sompo International Holdings Ltd. ("SIH" or "Sompo International"), which is based in Bermuda.
 SIH operates centralised Actuarial, Investment Management, Reinsurance, Financial Accounting and IT functions that provide services for the Company.
 The ultimate parent entity is Sompo Holdings, Inc. ("Sompo Holdings"), a holding company headquartered in Japan and publicly traded on the Tokyo Stock Exchange.
 A Group structure chart is presented in Section A.

 The Company has a diversified product offering across multiple lines of business.
-The most material lines include General liability and Fire and other damage to property representing 69.0% of total gross written premium.
-The Company operates on a global basis; the most material geographical areas using the Solvency II criteria for classification to country include the United Kingdom and the United States of America representing 72.5% of total gross written premium.
+The most material lines include General liability and Fire and other damage to property representing 67.3% of total gross written premium.
+The Company operates on a global basis; the most material geographical areas using the Solvency II criteria for classification to country include the United Kingdom and the United States of America representing 70.6% of total gross written premium.
+The following key performance indicators are prepared under UK GAAP basis.

-Amounts in USD'000 unless stated 31 Dec 2021 31 Dec 2020 Movement
+Amounts in USD'000 unless stated 31 Dec 2022 31 Dec 2021 Movement

-Gross written premium 1,242,956 868,925 374,031
+Gross written premium 1,368,900 1,242,956 125,944

-Net Earned Premiums 304,751 185,422 119,329
+Net earned premiums 375,439 304,751 70,688

-Underwriting result 86,628 32,571 54,057
+Net underwriting profit 128,222 86,628 41,594

+Claims ratio 63.4% 69.2% (5.8)%

-Underwriting ratio 71.6% 82.4% (10.9)%
+Underwriting ratio 65.8% 71.6% (5.8)%

+Combined operating ratio 76.0% 84.1% (8.1)%

-The Company's success is dependent on the proper selection, pricing and ongoing management of the addition of risks and new lines of business it accepts.
-In 2021, the Company continued building a specialty insurance business by attracting high quality underwriting talent.
-The decision was also taken in 2020 to consolidate underwriting under one platform and announced the 'Endurance at Lloyd's' Syndicate closure with effect from 1 January 2021.
-As a result of this, business volumes have continued to increase significantly during the year as renewals and new business have been more focused to the Company.
+The Company's success continues to be driven by the core underwriting principles of proper selection, pricing and ongoing management of the addition of risks and new lines of business it accepts.
+During the year 2022, the Company has further strengthened its underwriting talent pool, including several senior hires, and has again achieved strong top line growth.
+Business volumes have continued to increase significantly during the year as renewals and new business have been more focused to the Company, following a decision to consolidate Sompo UK underwriting under one platform and the closure of 'Endurance at Lloyd's' Syndicate with effect from 1 January 2021.
 The Company will continue to consolidate its position and diversify further into new business areas while concentrating its efforts on achieving targeted growth within the insurance portfolio whilst maintaining a relatively stable portfolio of risks from its reinsurance operations.